Equations in virtually abelian groups: languages and growth: Solution languages in virtually abelian groups

-is accepted by an \(n\)-variable finite state automaton \(\mathcal{M}\), for any valid choice of transversal vector \((t_1, \ \ldots, \ t_n)\).
+is accepted by an \(n\)-variable finite-state automaton \(\mathcal{M}\), for any valid choice of transversal vector \((t_1, \ \ldots, \ t_n)\).
 We can therefore modify this automaton to accept

-We do this by adding a new state \(q\), and with an edge labelled \((t_1, \ \ldots, \ t_n)\) from the accept state of \(\mathcal{M}\), and making \(q\) the only accept state.
+We do this by adding a new state \(q\), and with an edge labelled \((t_1, \ \ldots, \ t_n)\) from every accept state of \(\mathcal{M}\), and making \(q\) the only accept state.
 By construction, this accepts the stated language. \end{proof}

-We now have enough to prove our first main result. \begin{theorem} Virtually abelian groups have an EDT0L equation problem. \end{theorem}
+\begin{rmk} Before we can talk about the space complexity of equations in virtually abelian groups, we need to define the size of our input.
+We do this by using the finite-index normal free abelian subgroup, as these have an efficient way of storing equations.

+Let \(G\) be a group with a finite-index subgroup \(H\), and suppose that there is a convention for input sizes of twisted equations in \(H\) (see Remark \ref{free_abelian_input_rmk} for free abelian groups).
+We define the length of a system of equations in \(G\) to be the length of the system of twisted equations in \(H\) derived in Lemma \ref{lem:virtual_sols}. \end{rmk}